 The storm is so serious that the people on the news have given it a name– Neptune.
-I am inclined to scoff at the dramatization borne of the 24-hour news cycle, but there’s no question the storm is worthy of a proper noun.
-Downstairs, at the frontdesk, I find out that all the roads are closed or closing.
+I am inclined to scoff at this dramatization borne of the 24-hour news cycle, but there’s no question the storm is worthy of a proper noun.
+Downstairs, at the front desk, I find out that all the roads are closed or closing.
 There is no way out of town.
 Snowmobiles are being blown off the road.
 “Would you like to make a reservation for another night?”
 I’m sad to think about our little cabin, the place that mom and grandma love so much, sitting there at the opposite perimeter of that white throbbing blob on the Doppler.
-Reluctantly, we put that extra night on hold.
+Reluctantly, we agree.

-The implications of his question make me think about the phenomena of “hurricane babies” where, in the prolonged absence of modern diversions of electricity and transportation, people partake in some very old-fashioned distractions.
-Today happens to be Valentine’s Day, and I smirk just to imagine the improvised celebrations that will come out of all those canceled dinner reservations.
+Well, it is Valentine’s Day.
+Maybe that explains what just happened.
+I smirk just to imagine the improvised celebrations that will come out of all those canceled dinner reservations.
+There may be an up-north version of “hurricane babies” where, in the prolonged absence of modern diversions of electricity and transportation, people partake in some very old-fashioned distractions.
 I predict that there will be a swell of bellies this summer, a sweep of babies this fall and that, for as many lives as Neptune may take today, time will reveal him to be quite prolific.

 With extra time in town, I text Tom and we meet up again.
 He takes me to the shop where he makes bike frames and teaches me how to weld.
 It feels good to learn something new.
 We run through the ridiculous biting wind.
 It feels good to stretch my legs.
 We eat a delicious lunch with homemade everything.
 It feels good to be in a place that values natural quality food even (or especially?) way up here.
 I am breathing again.
 That feels good too.